 Content marketing is simply a way to build an audience for your website by creating and communicating valuable, helpful information.

-Content marketing can include videos, podcasts, articles, blogs, white papers, and case studies.
+There can be different types of content in digital marketing like videos, podcasts, articles, blogs, white papers, and case studies.
 These pieces range in length, so there are opportunities to speak about products or services on a smaller scale or provide more information on specific cases when the topic warrants it.
 In other words, give the readers high-quality content they need or want at just the right time in their lives when they’re ready to buy.

 Different types of content help your business in different ways.
 It can be any type of content, but the more engaging it is, the better it will work for you.

-Social media content is some of the most versatile and powerful ways to attract and keep new followers on your social media channels.
+Social media content is one of the most versatile and powerful types of content marketing to attract and keep new followers on your social media channels.
 Studies have shown that images are a perfect social media tool that can significantly attract new followers who might not have seen another post about you otherwise.

 In order to help your business, use relevant and fresh content on different platforms that are popular with your target demographic.
 This will give potential customers various ways to learn about you, which has a significantly higher impact than one-sided information coming from only one channel or medium.